It's a New Day in Public Health.

 State Assistance Information Line

-The State Assistance Information Line (SAIL) is a toll-free hotline activated at the time of an emergency to provide an additional resource for those in Florida to receive accurate and up-to-date information regarding an emergency or disaster situation impacting Florida.
+The State Assistance Information Line at 800-342-3557 can provide an additional resource for those in Florida to receive accurate and up-to-date information regarding an emergencies.

 During an emergency, the hotline is operational daily at set hours depending on the severity of the event.

-Be sure to stay updated on what your local officials and/or log on to the FloridaDisaster.org during an emergency event.
+Be sure to stay updated on what your local officials and visit the FloridaDisaster.org during an emergency event.

 Know Where to Find Shelter